Bikatr7/Kudasai/README.md

 Windows is assumed for the rest of this README, but the process should be similar for Linux.
 This is for the console version, for something less linear, see the [Web GUI](#webgui) section.

-Due to PyPi limitations, you need to install Spacy's JP Model, which can not be included automatically due to it being a direct dependency link which PyPi does not support.
-Make sure you do this after installing the requirements.txt file as it requires spacy to be installed first.
+Due to PyPi limitations, you need to install SpaCy's JP Model, which can not be included automatically due to it being a direct dependency link which PyPi does not support.
+Make sure you do this after installing the requirements.txt file as it requires Kairyou/SpaCy to be installed first.

 ```bash
 python -m spacy download ja_core_news_lg